cbacknet/AppLoader/FAQ.md

 ```

 - **key 0** contains the Display Name of the App in the script.
 Enter whatever you want there.
 - **key 1** contains the name of the folder the script will extract the ZIP into.
-Enter a desired folder name there without a path
+Enter a desired folder name there without a path.
-- **key 2** has the download link to the ZIP file.
+- **key 2** contains the complete download URL to the ZIP file you want to download.

 <br /><br />